rebelsky/sams-assorted-musings-reflections/textbook-prices.md

 And it's written much better than anything I could write.
 What will I do if I'm called upon to teach our theory course?
 I'm not sure.
 Sipser is considered the standard, but it's expensive.
-The book I used as a student is probably too ort of date.
+The book I used as a student is probably too out of date.
 I'd likely spend some time considering the options.

 What do I think the appropriate long-term strategy is to handle textbook